AlmaBroman/flea-finder-stockholm/README.md

 - Heroku: Used to deploy the project online.
 - PostgreSQL(ElephantSQL): Used as Database.
 - Cloudinary: Used to host all images on the site.
-- LucidChart: Used to create the Database Schema and the Flowchart.
+- LucidChart: Used to create the Database Schema (flowchart?).
 - Balsamiq: Used to create the Wireframes for the site.
 - Font Awesome: Used for icon implementation on the site.
 - Bootstrap: Used for responsivness and layout.
 - Canva: Used to create favicon.
 - Favicon.io : Used to convert favicon.

-## Final Result
-Something about the final result here maybe sample pics?

 ---
 ## Deployment